Most foreign nationals must obtain a visa at a U.S. Consulate or Embassy in their home country before coming to the U.S. to study or work.

 Visas are used to gain entry to the U.S. in a particular immigration status.
 They are issued for varying lengths of stay and may be for single or multiple entries.
-The visa is placed in the foreign passport and contains the following information: full name, date and place of birth, citizenship, visa type, number of entries, date of visa issuance, expiration date of the visa and the Consular post at which the visa was issued.
-Each visa contains a unique number found on the upper right hand corner of the document.
+The visa stamp is placed in the foreign passport.

-The length of a visa is based upon reciprocity between the U.S. and the home country of the foreign national.
-Thus, the visa may not be granted for the entire period of time foreign national plans to be in the U.S. A visa is an entry document only and while it may be used to enter the U.S. while it is valid, it does not indicate how long a foreign national is permitted to stay in the U.S. The length of stay is determined by an Immigration Officer or Inspector at the port of entry and the date is specified on the Form I-94, Record of Arrival and Departure.
-It is the I-94 card (not the visa) combined with other immigration documents which authorize the length of time a foreign national is permitted to remain in the U.S.
+A visa is an entry document only; it does not indicate how long a foreign national is permitted to stay in the U.S. The length of stay is determined by an Immigration Officer at the port of entry and the date is specified on the Form I-94, Record of Arrival and Departure.
+It is the I-94 record, combined with other immigration documents, which authorize the length of time a foreign national is permitted to remain in the U.S.

 If the non-immigrant visa expires after the foreign national is lawfully admitted to the U.S., it is permissible for him/her to remain in the U.S. as long as the I-94 record and other immigration documents remain valid.
 However, as soon as the foreign national departs the U.S., a new visa is required to re-enter.

 NOTE: In most cases, international students will need to apply for an F-1 visa.
 Others may need to apply for J-1 (exchange visitor) visa.
 Click Here for more information.